 Mike, we can’t predict exactly how much your scores will rise if this tax lien is removed.
 That will depend on how old the lien is, as well as what other types of negative and positive information are listed on your credit reports.
 As you already know, though, tax liens are considered very negative, so getting it removed would be a good idea.
 (Don’t ignore other factors that may be hurting your credit scores.
 Credit.com’s free Credit Report Card can help you understand additional factors that may be impacting your scores and making it difficult for you to get financing for a new vehicle.)

 So how do you get a tax lien removed from your credit reports?
 Until recently, tax liens remained on credit reports for seven years from the date they were paid or satisfied.
 But under the IRS Fresh Start program announced in early 2011, you can request that the IRS withdraw the lien if you have paid or satisfied the tax debt.
 This is not something that happens automatically.
 You must ask.

 The last time I wrote about that program it was brand new.
 Your question gave me the opportunity to find out how this program is actually working.
-The IRS sent me to this webpage for more information about the program, but would not supply any more details.
 According to the instructions, taxpayers must fill out Form 12277 requesting that the lien be withdrawn.
 If it is withdrawn, the IRS will file the notice of withdrawal with the office where it was recorded and send you a copy.
 You can also request, in writing, that the IRS notify credit reporting agencies, creditors or financial institutions.
 It’s up to you to provide the addresses for those parties you want notified of the withdrawal.